Re-Purposing Our World: An exhibition at Tokara Winery currently on show

 This deception is part of Thirza Schaap’s message: she asks the viewer why our perception of value changes when we realise that the objects photographed are waste products, or whether they remain waste products at all?

-Schaap’s ritual for ‘collecting trash’ along her/our local beaches, soon became a treasure hunt for peculiarly shaped plastics and debris expelled by the sea, to be transformed into temporary sculptures and photographed/which she transforms into temporary sculptures and photographs.
+Schaap’s ritual for ‘collecting trash’ along her/our local beaches, soon became a treasure hunt for peculiarly shaped plastics and debris expelled by the sea, which she transforms into temporary sculptures and photographs.
 By transfiguring them into art, Schaap questions the value of discarded matter, as well as the ubiquity of single-use plastics.

 The Plastic Ocean series marked a shift for the artist from guilt to awareness, leading her to question every purchasing choice.
 She now asks: “Do I really need this or am I consuming out of habit?”
 Single-use plastic bottles, common discarded/waste objects, which she refers to as “empty vessels of destruction”, pervade her artwork.